meilisearch/specifications/text/0119-instance-options.md

 Prevents a Meilisearch instance with an existing database from throwing an error when using `--import-dump`.
 Instead, the dump will be ignored and Meilisearch will launch using the existing database.

 This command will throw an error if `--import-dump` is not defined.

+More information in this [section of the spec](https://github.com/meilisearch/specifications/blob/develop/text/0105-dumps-api.md#137---ignore-dump-if-db-exists).

 #### Log level